Where to look for information after your bunion surgery?

 - driving a car with clutch and gears

 Let me level with you.
 Bunion surgery and other types of foot surgery take 6-12 months for some, but not everyone.
 Younger people do recover better.
-Heavier people have the added problem of weight and gain in body size during recovery.
-Normal will be different for everyone.
+Heavier people have the added problem of weight gain and body size gain during recovery.
+Everyday will be different for everyone.
 Don’t go back to work too soon; when you do, ease back if you can on a reduced-time basis.
-Don’t forget surgery has a psychological level as well as physical.
+Don’t forget that surgery has psychological and physical levels.
 After returning to work –

 - Allow your foot to be raised.